ibm-cloud-docs/apps/dep-app-tool.md

 * [Creating toolchains](/docs/ContinuousDelivery?topic=ContinuousDelivery-toolchains_getting_started)
 * [Build from a pull request in the Continuous Delivery Pipeline](https://www.ibm.com/cloud/blog/build-from-a-pull-request-in-the-continuous-delivery-pipeline){: external}
 * [Get Help from the IBM Cloud Continuous Delivery Development Team on Slack](https://www.ibm.com/cloud/blog/reach-out-to-the-ibm-cloud-development-teams-on-slack){: external}

-## Verifying that your app is running
-{: #verify-runningapp}

-After your app is built and deployed, you can view the app's URL to make sure that it's running.
-You can view the app's status in the following ways:

-* In the **Details** tile on the App details page, click the URL that is displayed in the **App URL** field.

-### Apps that are deployed to a Kubernetes cluster
-{: #view-kube-runningapp}

-For apps that are deployed to a Kubernetes cluster, you can view the app's URL in either the Delivery Pipeline or the command line.

-1. On the App details page, click the name of the Delivery Pipeline.
-2. On the Delivery Pipeline page, click **View logs and history** in the **Deploy Stage** tile.
-3. In the log file, find the app's URL:

-    At the end of the log file, search for the word `url` or `view`.
-For example, you might see a line in the log file that's similar to `urls: <my-app-devhost>.appdomain.cloud` or `VIEW THE APPLICATION AT: http://<ipaddress>:<port>`.

-4. Go to the URL in your browser.
-If the app is running, a message that includes `Congratulations` or `{"status":"UP"}` is displayed.

-If you are using the command line, run the [**ibmcloud dev view**](/docs/cli?topic=cli-idt-cli#view) command to view the URL of your app.
-Then, go to the URL in your browser.

-### Viewing your app's Kubernetes cluster
-{: #view-kube-cluster-runningapp}

-If you want to view the cluster where your app is deployed, click **View Kubernetes cluster** on the App details page.

-### Apps that are deployed to {{site.data.keyword.codeengineshort}}
-{: #view-codeengine-runningapp}

-For apps that are deployed to {{site.data.keyword.codeengineshort}}, you can view the app's status in either of the following ways:

-* On the App details page, click the **App URL** link.

-* On the Projects page in the [{{site.data.keyword.codeengineshort}} console](/codeengine/projects){: external}, click the project name, and then select **Applications**.
-Your app, its status, and its URL are listed.

-### Apps that are deployed to Cloud Foundry
-{: #view-cf-runningapp}

-You can view the app's URL from the App details page by clicking **Visit App URL**.
-If the app is running, a message that includes `Congratulations` is displayed.

-If you are using the command line, run the [**ibmcloud dev view**](/docs/cli?topic=cli-idt-cli#view) command to view the URL of your app.
-Then, go to the URL in your browser.

 ## Next steps
 {: #next-steps-deployapps}